Mindaugas Lukauskis

-Mindaugas Lukauskis aka "The Legend", "Iron man", (born May 19, 1979) is a Lithuanian professional basketball player for BC Wolves of the Lithuanian Basketball League.
-Lukauskis is a holder of multiple Lithuanian League records.
+Mindaugas Lukauskis locally also known as the Legend or the Iron man, (born 19 May 1979) is a Lithuanian former professional basketball player.
+Lukauskis holds numerous Lithuanian Basketball League records and is the league's all-time leading scorer.

 Professional career

 Lukauskis began his basketball career in the Panevežys youth basketball clubs, being the leader there.
 He got attention from the LKL, and in 2001, he joined Sakalai.
 In 2002, he signed a one-year contract with Alytus, and he was the top scorer on the team.
 In 2003, he joined Lithuanian basketball giant Lietuvos Rytas.
 In 2006, Lukauskis improved his game and alongside Tomas Delininkaitis he gave Rytas a strong impact off the bench.
 In the 2007 season, he became a starting player.

-In the EuroCup Final 8 on April 4, 2009, Lukauskis made a decisive, game-winning, 10 meters distance three-pointer and that allowed him to become the only player to participate in the EuroCup Final three times in total.
+In the EuroCup Final 8 on 4 April 2009, Lukauskis made a decisive, game-winning, 10 meters distance three-pointer and that allowed him to become the only player to participate in the EuroCup Final three times in total.
 He then went on to become the only two-time EuroCup champion.
 In July 2009, he joined the French League club ASVEL.
 In September 2010 he signed with the German EuroCup-Team Baskets Oldenburg.

 After spending a season with Italy's Barcellona Sigma of Legadue, in September 2012 Lukauskis moved to Valencia Basket of the Liga ACB, replacing the injured Thomas Kelati.

-On August 7, 2016, Lukauskis signed with his hometown club Lietkabelis Panevėžys.
+On 7 August 2016, Lukauskis signed with his hometown club Lietkabelis Panevėžys.

-On July 19, 2017, he returned to Lietuvos rytas Vilnius for his ninth season as the club member.
+On 19 July 2017, he returned to Lietuvos rytas Vilnius for his ninth season as the club member.
 During the 2018 Karaliaus Mindaugo taurė, Lukauskis being 38 years old surprisingly became the LKL Three-point Shootout champion.
-On August 25, 2018, Lukauskis signed with BC Prienai of the Lithuanian Basketball League.
+On 25 August 2018, Lukauskis signed with BC Prienai of the Lithuanian Basketball League.

-On October 15, 2020, Lukauskis signed with BC Šiauliai until the end of the season.
+On 15 October 2020, Lukauskis signed with BC Šiauliai until the end of the season.

-On August 19, 2021, Lukauskis signed with Dzūkija Alytus.
-On September 19, 2021, at 42 years and 123 days of age, Lukauskis became the oldest player to appear in a game in the Lithuanian Basketball League history, surpassing the previous record set by Algimantas Pavilonis in 1996.
-On December 6, 2021, Lukauskis scored a career-high 33 points in a game against Nevėžis Kėdainiai, breaking his previous scoring record set in 2001.
+On 19 August 2021, Lukauskis signed with Dzūkija Alytus.
+On 19 September 2021, at 42 years and 123 days of age, Lukauskis became the oldest player to appear in a game in the Lithuanian Basketball League history, surpassing the previous record set by Algimantas Pavilonis in 1996.
+On 6 December 2021, Lukauskis scored a career-high 33 points in a game against Nevėžis Kėdainiai, breaking his previous scoring record set in 2001.
 He finished the season averaging 11.9 points, 4.1 rebounds, 1.6 assists and 1.2 steals in 34 LKL games played.

-On August 9, 2022, Lukauskis signed with BC Wolves of the Lithuanian Basketball League.
+On 9 August 2022, Lukauskis signed with BC Wolves of the Lithuanian Basketball League.
+On 25 July 2023, he parted ways with the club.

 National team career

 Lukauskis was a member of the senior Lithuanian national team at the 2008 Summer Olympics in Beijing.
-On August 16, 2008, when Lithuania played against Croatia in the Olympics, Lukauskis helped Lithuania to win the game, by scoring 20 points.
+On 16 August 2008, when Lithuania played against Croatia in the Olympics, Lukauskis helped Lithuania to win the game, by scoring 20 points.